Best Credit Cards for Bars, Cocktail Lounges, and Nightlife

 Do bars count as dining on credit cards?

-Yes.
-Bars code as MCC 5813 (drinking places), which is included in the dining bonus category on the Amex Gold (4x), Chase Sapphire (3x), Capital One Savor/SavorOne (4%/3%), U.S. Bank Altitude Go (4x), and virtually every other card with a dining bonus.
+On most cards, yes.
+Bars code as MCC 5813 (drinking places), which is included in the dining bonus category on the Chase Sapphire (3x), Capital One Savor (3%), U.S. Bank Altitude Go (4x), Wells Fargo Autograph (3x), and most other cards with a dining bonus.
 This includes pubs, cocktail lounges, wine bars, and brewery taprooms.
+The Amex Gold is the main exception: it excludes standalone bars from its 4x restaurant category, so they earn only 1x.

 Do breweries count as dining for credit card rewards?